top of page

 Two creative women collaborating in a bright, calm office with planners and coffee.

-Running a small business often means waking up with a full mind — ideas weaving through half-formed plans, emotions linked to yesterday’s progress, and a quiet sense that today will ask something new of me.
+Running a small business often means waking up with a full mind.
+Ideas weave through half-formed plans, emotions linked to yesterday’s progress, and a quiet sense that today will ask something new of me.

 A creative morning brain dump in a sketchbook to clear mental clutter and dyslexia-related overwhelm.

 Mornings are where I learn to translate that perception into focus.
-I usually start at my kitchen table or in the quiet of my studio, sketchbook open, letting my thoughts spill out like an untidy constellation of color and words.
+I usually start at my kitchen table or in the quiet of my studio.
+With my sketchbook open, I let my thoughts spill out like an untidy constellation of color and words.

 Person in denim jacket reading a book at a wooden table, holding a pen.
 A coffee cup and notebook are nearby, sunlight streaming in.

-Some mornings it’s a drawing, sometimes a list of fragments that don’t yet know where they belong.
-It’s a clearing — a way to let my mind stretch without trying to fit into lines too soon.
+Some mornings, it’s a drawing.
+Other times, it’s a list of fragments that don’t yet know where they belong.
+It’s a clearing—a way to let my mind stretch without trying to fit into lines too soon.

 These small rituals gather the threads of my attention and bring me back to what’s real and possible.